FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Cache-Aware Subgraph Generator

-The graph pruning step scans the mini-batch graph from the seed node layer to the input node layer.
+\para{GPU Graph Pruning.} The graph pruning step scans the mini-batch graph from the seed node layer to the input node layer.
 For any cached node, it recursively removes all the multiple-hop neighbors so that the corresponding computation is no longer needed for model training.
 The remaining challenge is that traditional sparse formats are not suitable for parallel modification in GPU.
-For example, the Coordinate (COO) format represents a graph using two arrays containing the source and destination node IDs of each edge.
-Pruning in-coming neighbors of a node in COO requires first locating neighbors using a binary search and then deleting them from both arrays.
-While for the Compressed Sparse Row (CSR) format, which further condenses one of the arrays to a row index array using prefix summation, locating a node's neighbors can be done in $O(1)$.
-However, after deleting the edges the row index array needs to be adjusted accordingly.
-The respective complexities required for these operations are listed in Table~\ref{tab:sparse-format}.
+As shown in \Cref{fig:sparse-format}, the Coordinate (COO) format represents a graph using two arrays containing the source and destination node IDs of each edge. {Pruning incoming neighbors of a node in COO requires first locating neighbors using a binary search and then deleting them from both arrays.
+The prune complexity is $O(\log(|\m{E}_{sample}|) + N_{neighbors})$, in which $|\m{E}_{sample}|$ is the number of edges in the sampled graph and $N_{neighbors}$ is the number of neighbors to be pruned.
+Somewhat differently, for the Compressed Sparse Row (CSR) format, after deleting the edges, the row index arrays need to be adjusted accordingly, with prune complexity of $O(|\m{V}_{sample}|+N_{neighbors})$, where $|\m{V}_{sample}|$ is the number of nodes in the sampled graph.}

-For \system, we designed a novel data structure called \mcsr for even faster graph pruning on GPU. \mcsr uses two arrays to represent row indices -- the first array records the starting offset of a node's neighbors to the column index array while the second array records its ending offset.
+To reduce these graph pruning costs on GPU, we designed a novel data structure called \mcsr for \system. \mcsr uses two arrays to represent row indices -- the first array records the starting offset of a node's neighbors to the column index array while the second array records its ending offset.
 As illustrated in \Cref{fig:sparse-format}, for node $i$, its neighbors are stored in the column index segment starting from $start[i]$ to $end[i]$.
-The CSR2 format has some redundancy in storing a graph since $start[i]$ equals $end[i-1]$ for any node $i$.
-To remove a node's neighbors, one can simply set the corresponding $end[i]=start[i]$ without any changes to the column index array, resulting in an $O(1)$ operation.
+To remove a node's neighbors, we can simply set the corresponding $end[i]=start[i]$ without any changes to the column index array, resulting in an $O(1)$ prune complexity.
 The data structure is also suitable for parallel processing on GPU because there is no data race condition.
-See Table~\ref{tab:sparse-format} for complexity comparisons with prior formats.